ELIXIREstonia/elixirestonia.github.io/content/news/posts/2024/IDTk_contetathon_Tallinn.md

 # Tallinn, Estonia: Infectious Diseases Toolkit (IDTk) Contentathon 2024

 Into the Infectious Disease Toolkit ([IDTk](https://www.infectious-diseases-toolkit.org/)), we gather knowledge we wish we had when the pandemic hit us in the spring of 2020.
+At the contentathon participants will contribute to writing guidelines for data handling, analysis and visualisations in the context of infectious diseases.

-Registration deadline: ???
+Registration deadline: 10th May 2024

 Date: Monday, 27th - 30th of May 2024